B2B e-invoicing: how University Hospital Basel is integrating its providers

 Our Procurement, Accounts and IT departments, as well as PostFinance, were all involved and cooperated constructively with clearly defined responsibilities.

-Whitepaper on e-billing
+Whitepaper on B2B e-invoicing

 This page has an average rating of %r out of 5 stars based on a total of %t ratings